 A first-time buyer is a person who is buying a house or flat as their home and they have never previously owned a property that was their home.

 What is Stamp Duty?

 In England and Northern Ireland, you will have to pay stamp duty if you buy a residential property, or land, if the value is more than £125,000 (or more than £40,000 if it is a second home).
 Whether the property is a freehold or a leasehold, you buy for cash or take out a mortgage – it makes no difference, stamp duty will have to be paid.
 If you are a first-time buyer you may qualify for stamp duty relief.

-First time buyers qualify for stamp duty relief for properties valued up to £300,000.
-Any properties above £300,000 you will pay stamp duty on the difference.
+First-time buyers qualify for stamp duty relief for properties valued up to £300,000.
+For any properties above £300,000, you will pay stamp duty on the difference.
 For example, if you purchased a property for £450,000, you would pay no stamp duty on the initial £300,000, but you would be charged stamp duty on the additional £150,000.
 Please note – If you are buying a property over £500,000 you will not qualify for the relief and will pay standard stamp duty rates.

 For more information, stamp duty calculator and guidance please visit:

 No – To be classed as a first-time buyer you must never have owned a property that was your home.

 Is Help to Buy only for first-time buyers?